The Clear Edge

 • 23 leads

-Why this kills leads: Platform mismatch wastes effort.
-You’re optimizing for the wrong format while your buyers are elsewhere.
-A mediocre writer on LinkedIn (where their audience lives) generates more leads than an excellent video creator on TikTok (where their audience doesn’t exist).
+This kills leads because a platform mismatch wastes effort.
+You optimize for the wrong format while your buyers are somewhere else, so a mediocre writer on LinkedIn, where their audience actually spends time, will generate more leads than an excellent video creator on TikTok, where their audience doesn’t exist.

 YouTube attempt: